The graphics-core22 Snap interface

 Using the helpers provided

-The simplest way to enable your snap to consume the interface are the helpers we maintain in the graphics-core22 repository.
+The simplest way to enable your snap to consume the interface are the helpers we maintain in gpu-snap repository.

 There’s just a few things you have to do in your snap/snapcraft.yaml to make use of it: